Nettakrim/Souper-Secret-Settings/README.md

 `/soup:stack undo` - Remove the topmost shader in the stack

 `/soup:query` - Get the names of the currently active shaders

+The list of available shaders, including the custom ones can be seen [Here](SuperSecretSettingsList.md)